dbandivlc/ui-training/README.md

-# Vlocity Newport Design System
+# Exercise 1.1 - Vlocity Newport Design System

 Welcome to the [Vlocity Newport Design System] brought to you by [Vlocity](https://vlocity.com).